pingidentity/terraform-provider-pingfederate/docs/resources/idp_sp_connection.md

 - `url_whitelist_entries` (Attributes List) For WS-Federation connections, a whitelist of additional allowed domains and paths used to validate wreply for SLO, if enabled. (see [below for nested schema](#nestedatt--sp_browser_sso--url_whitelist_entries))
 - `ws_fed_token_type` (String) The WS-Federation Token Type to use.
 - `ws_trust_version` (String) The WS-Trust version for a WS-Federation connection.
 The default version is WSTRUST12.

+Read-Only:

+- `sso_application_endpoint` (String) Application endpoint that can be used to invoke single sign-on (SSO) for the connection.
+This is a read-only parameter.
+Supported in PF version 11.3 or later.

 <a id="nestedatt--sp_browser_sso--adapter_mappings"></a>
 ### Nested Schema for `sp_browser_sso.adapter_mappings`